Toby56/electron-seamless-titlebar-tutorial/README.md

   overflow-y: auto;
 }
 ```
-`#main` will now become our scrolling element (instead of `body`) and we've left some space above it for the titlebar
+`#main` will now become our scrolling element (instead of `body`) and we've left some space above it for the upcoming titlebar.

 ### Theming

-One small feature of the titlebar in this tutorial is that At the moment this is done by applying a class to the `<body>` element and styling everything accordingly, like so:
+One small feature of the titlebar in this tutorial is that the text and icons can be be black or white depending on whether the b At the moment this is done by applying a class to the `<body>` element and styling everything accordingly, like so:

 ```css
 body.theme-light {